EVY-Platform/evy/docs/example.md

 		"content": {
 			"title": "Description",
 			"content":
 				"Great fridge, barely used.
-I have to get ride of it because there is already a fridge in my new place."
+I have to get ride of it because there is already a fridge in my new place.", "maxLines": "2"
 		}
 	},
 	{